8gears/containerized-guacamole/README.md

 Now go to your application https://workshop.domain.org/guacamole and login as guacadmin/guacadmin.
 Don't forget to change the password in the next step.

+## Advanced Topics

+### Extension

+It is possible to add extensions (.jar) to this compose project.
+See a [working example](https://github.com/8gears/containerized-guacamole/issues/3#issuecomment-932015027) from contributor @marekschneider.